mahamudul87/golang-client-server-socket/README.md

 ## Application Options

-when client started then automatically connect to server to the server port :3333 Maximum 10 clients can connect at a time.
+when client started, It will connect to the server (port :3333) automatically.\
+Maximum 10 clients can connect at a time.

-after joining client has below options:
+client has below options:

 * help - lists all commands.
 * list - lists all chat rooms.